ibrado/jekyll-viewsource/README.md

 ## Cache

-*ViewSource* maintains a cache in a hidden folder inside your site source: `.plugins/jekyll-viewsource`.
+*ViewSource* maintains a cache in a hidden folder inside your home directory: `.jekyll-plugins/jekyll-viewsource`.
 If you encounter problems that you think may be related to the cache, you may remove this.

 ## Contributing